NUS-IDS/ems_mentalhealth/README.md

-This branch holds the supplementary materials for our ECAI-24 paper titled "Counseling Responses for Mental Health Forum Questions with Early Maladaptive Schema Prediction".
+This branch holds the supplementary materials for our ECAI-24 paper titled "<a href="ecai_template-1.pdf">Counseling Responses for Mental Health Forum Questions with Early Maladaptive Schema Prediction</a>".
 We provide
 <ol>
 <li>The compiled guidelines from multiple resources for treating sample EMSs in <a href="https://github.com/NUS-IDS/ems_mentalhealth/blob/cqademo/Schema_Interventions.pdf">Schema Interventions</a> (Compiled by Beng Heng Ang)
 with the <a href="https://github.com/NUS-IDS/ems_mentalhealth/blob/cqademo/websites_urls.pdf">resources</a> from which these were obtained.